indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 Field injection only amplifies that in my opinion.
 It takes away the pain of introducing a new dependency.
 I'm not saying that programming should be painful but *autowiring* a new field is so easy that we stop thinking about whether we should actually do it.

-//question this architecture pattern, anemic domain model

 ## So, is there anything else?

 The fact that a class can grow out of hand if we *autowire* too much collaborators into a single class is, of course, a weak argument against field injection.
 Good discipline can prevent issues like that.
 So is there anything else?

-As [Oliver Gierke put in his blog](http://olivergierke.de/2013/11/why-field-injection-is-evil/), using field injection is begging for NullPointerExceptions to happen.
+As [Oliver Gierke put in his blog](http://olivergierke.de/2013/11/why-field-injection-is-evil/), using field injection is begging for *NullPointerExceptions* to happen.
 Say you create an instance of your class without a DI container.
 You don't know, without looking at the source, which dependencies are needed for the class to behave correctly.
 So it's just a matter of time until you call a method which in turn calls a dependency that is not initialized.
 He argues that [dependencies need to be communicated publically](http://blog.schauderhaft.de/2012/01/01/the-one-correct-way-to-do-dependency-injection/#comment-2825180814).

 **The problem with field injection is that you are allowed to instantiate a class in an invalid state**.
 The class does not enforce invariants.
 I personally feel that objects should be ready to be worked with after construction.
 Everything the object needs to do its job should be provided via the constructor.
 If the object needs a dependency to behave correctly, it seems only logical that it publicly advertises it as one of the required constructor parameters.
 It's like making a promise.
 As long as *you* provide me the required tools to work with, *I* make sure the job is done.

 In [Growing Object-Oriented Software, Guided by Tests](https://www.goodreads.com/book/show/4268826-growing-object-oriented-software-guided-by-tests "Growing Object-Oriented Software, Guided by Tests"), the authors [Steve Freeman](http://higherorderlogic.com/ "Higher order logic") & [Nat Price](http://www.natpryce.com/) have this to say:

 >Partially creating an object and then finishing it off by setting properties is brittle because the programmer has to remember to set all the dependencies.
 When the object changes to add new dependencies, the existing client code will still compile even though it no longer constructs a valid instance.
 At best this will cause a `NullPointerException`, at worst it will fail misleadingly.

+If we're talking about the Spring Framework, you might be thinking that there's no need to instantiate Spring beans manually.
+More on that later.

 ## To hide or expose dependencies?